 Note.
 Criteria for evaluation of replications by LeBel et al. (2018).
 "Similar" category was added to the LeBel et al. (2018) typology to refer to minor deviations or extensions aimed to adjust the study to the target sample that are not expected to have major implications on replication success.

-Data analysis strategy

-In this section we detailed following our data analysis plan as pre-registered in our Registered Report Stage 1.

-Replication: As in the original
+Results

+We summarized the descriptives of replication results in Table 9 and statistical tests in Tables 10 and 11.
+The following analyses were performed with R 4.4.0 (R Core Team, 2024) with support from JAMOVI 2.4.8 (The JAMOVI project, 2023) and their ‘jmv’ R package.

+Replication

+Studies 1a, 1b, and 3

-To mirror the target article’s analyses, for Studies 1a, 1b, and 3, we first ran the Mann-Whitney U tests and Welch’s t-tests to compare the probability judgements between the case-prime condition and the class-prime condition.
-We then ran the Chi-squared tests to compare the prevalence of responses aligning with ignorance priors in each priming condition.
-Deviating from the target, we based our assessment of overall support for the hypotheses based on the estimations, rather than the comparison of the arbitrary categorization of match with ignorance priors.
+To mirror the target article’s analyses, we conducted a series of Mann-Whitney U tests and Welch’s t-tests to compare the case and class conditions on probability estimations in Studies 1a, 1b and 3.
+Additionally, we ran chi-squared tests to compare the case and class conditions on the prevalence of responses aligning with ignorance priors.

+A pre-registered deviation from the target was that we based our assessment of overall support for the hypotheses based on the estimations, rather than the comparison of the arbitrary categorization of match with ignorance priors.
 We felt that the theory of partition dependence was more aligned with the overall shift in preference rather than whether some participants were closer to ignorance priors, so we supplemented our reporting with chi-squared for the sake of consistency with the target and completeness.